tsgates/arch-wiki-markdown/wiki/Stumpwm.md

 4. Install git
     -   pacman -S git

-5. Install stumpwm from AUR.
+5. Install stumpwm-git from AUR.
-    -   Alternately, you can check it out directly from the git repo., as described on the [ homepage].
+    -   Alternately, you can check it out directly from the git repo., as described on the homepage.
 Read the directions and check the StumpWM wiki for compilation instructions.

 > With Clisp